 Avoid name calling and fault-finding.
-You’ll be angry or hurt or confused at times, but try not to accuse or judge.
-Avoid attacking the substance abuser verbally or physically, as it will likely just push them further into their addiction.
+You’ll be fuming and pained at times, but try not to hurt your loved one on purpose.
+Avoid attacking them verbally or physically, as that will just push them further into their addiction.

 Offer your advice carefully.
 Make your recommendations more powerful by limiting how often you give them.
 The less said, the more that’s heard.

-Set boundaries.
-Boundaries are meant to help you protect yourself, do what is best for the addict (even though boundaries may be opposite to what they want), and improve the health of the relationship.
+Set healthy boundaries.
+Boundaries are meant to help you protect yourself, do what is best for your loved one (even though boundaries may be opposite to what they want), and improve the health of the relationship.
 Do not use boundaries to punish or shame.
-Examples of boundaries might include directing the person not to use drugs in the house, checking urine toxicology tests regularly as a requirement to live at home, or not talking about drinking with a sober friend.
+Examples of good boundaries might include checking urine toxicology tests regularly as a requirement to live at home or requiring 25 dollars of rent each month.

 Don’t help them use drugs.
-Don’t enable their addiction.
-This means don’t give them large sums of money, let them talk obsessively about the joys of using, make excuses for them, bail them out of jail repeatedly, or pay for their mistakes.
-Don’t shield the addict from their addiction.
+Don’t enable.
+This means don’t give them large sums of money, let them talk obsessively about the joys of using, make excuses for them, bail them out of jail repeatedly, or take ownership of their mistakes.
+Don’t rescue them each time they relapse.
+Don’t pay for their addiction.
 People are more likely to change if they aren’t rescued from the negative consequences of their actions.

 Help them with basic needs.
-If you want to provide financial support, buy the goods and services the addict needs instead of giving them money.
-Gift cards for small amounts at the local supermarket might be an option, but if motivated the addict can still trade these for drugs.
-If affordable and reasonable and within your control, help them find a place to live and show them how to look for a job.
-Housing might be a place in your home, a week’s paid hotel, or a list of shelters.
-Whatever you do, don’t give them lump sums of cash they can use to buy alcohol or drugs.
+If you want to provide support, buy the goods and services the person needs instead of giving them money.
+Gift cards for small amounts at the local supermarket might be an option, but if motivated your loved one can still trade these for drugs.
+Gifts of food are sometimes best.
+There are other ways to help.
+If you have the information, educate them about resources in the community.
+This might include a list of shelters, soup kitchens, free clothes closets, free employment assistance, and warm places to spend the day.

-Emotions can be overwhelming.
-You’ll have a mix of emotions, many negative.
+It’s not easy caring for someone with a substance use disorder.
+Hopefully these ideas give you some direction.
+Remember, you’ll have a mix of emotions, many negative.
 This is normal.
-Consider talking to a friend or someone you trust to blow off some steam, but don’t take it out on the addict.
+Consider talking to a friend to blow off some steam, but don’t take it out on the addict.
 Write a scathing letter but don’t send it off.
 Keep a journal.
 If things are bad, talk to your primary care doctor about help for stress, insomnia, depression, or anxiety.
-Consider touching bases with a psychotherapist if you feel buried under the stress.
+Consider touching bases with a mental health professional if you feel buried under the stress.